Manuel I Komnenos: Papal-Byzantine alliance

 The city of Bari, which had been the capital of the Byzantine Catapanate of Italy for centuries before the arrival of the Normans, opened its gates to the Emperor's army, and the overjoyed citizens tore down the Norman citadel.
 After the fall of Bari, the cities of Trani, Giovinazzo, Andria, Taranto and Brindisi were also captured.
 William arrived with his army, including 2,000 knights, but was heavily defeated.

-Encouraged by the success, Manuel dreamed of restoration of the Roman Empire, at the cost of union between the Orthodox and the Catholic Church, a prospect which would frequently be offered to the Pope during negotiations and plans for alliance.
+Encouraged by the success, Manuel dreamed of the restoration of the Roman Empire, at the cost of union between the Orthodox and the Catholic Church, a prospect which would frequently be offered to the Pope during negotiations and plans for alliance.
 If there was ever a chance of reuniting the eastern and western churches, and coming to reconciliation with the Pope permanently, this was probably the most favourable moment.
 The Papacy was never on good terms with the Normans, except when under duress by the threat of direct military action.
 Having the "civilised" Byzantines on its southern border was infinitely preferable to the Papacy than having to constantly deal with the troublesome Normans of Sicily.
 It was in the interest of Pope Adrian IV to reach a deal if at all possible, since doing so would greatly increase his own influence over the entire Orthodox Christian population.
 Manuel offered a large sum of money to the Pope for the provision of troops, with the request that the Pope grant the Byzantine emperor lordship of three maritime cities in return for assistance in expelling William from Sicily.
 Manuel also promised to pay 5,000 pounds of gold to the Pope and the Curia.
 Negotiations were hurriedly carried out, and an alliance was formed between Manuel and Hadrian.